Dover to Cape Wrath FAQ

 You are going to cycle 1000 miles so it is important that your bike won’t let you down.
 You may want to fit new brake blocks, tyres & inner tubes before you start the ride & also bring 3-4 spare inner tubes, pump, puncture repair kit & multi-tool to carry with you each day.
 It is essential that you are able to fix a puncture.

 It is also advisable to have front & rear lights on your bikes & try to be a visible as possible.

 Can I Hire a bike from you?
-It is advisable to use your own bike if possible however we realise that it is not always possible to use your own stead so you may wish to hire one.
-We have two types of hybrid bike available.
-You may choose the Dawes Discovery 301 which costs £100.00 for the tour or you may wish to upgrade to the Dawes Galaxy Plus at £150 or the Dawes Super Galaxy at £200.00 for the tour.
+It is advisable to use your own bike if possible however we realise that it is not always possible to use your own steed so you may wish to hire one.
+We have a range of touring and road bikes available starting from £100

 All of our hire bikes come fitted with mudguards, cycle computer, water bottle cage, bell, map holder,and front and rear lights.
 We also provide a pannier or saddle bag with a multi-tool, pump, puncture repair kit, spare tube and tyre levers at no extra cost.
 All bikes have flat or SPD pedals so if you would prefer to use your own (and maybe your own saddle) then please bring these along with you and the guides will help to fit them.
 We can also provide a helmet for you at no extra cost.